Heat and Possible Flooding Threats Continue - NewsBreak

 weather.gov

-Effective: 2022-08-10 17:06:00 EDT Expires: 2022-08-10 17:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Straight line winds can blow down trees, power lines, and damage mobile homes and other buildings.
-Seek shelter in a sturdy structure until the storm has passed.
-Stay away from windows as flying debris generated by damaging winds can be deadly.
-Target Area: Davidson; Montgomery; Randolph The National Weather Service in Raleigh has issued a * Severe Thunderstorm Warning for Southeastern Davidson County in central North Carolina Northwestern Montgomery County in central North Carolina Southwestern Randolph County in central North Carolina * Until 545 PM EDT. * At 506 PM EDT, a severe thunderstorm was located near Badin Lake, moving northeast at 15 mph.
-HAZARD...60 mph wind gusts.
+Effective: 2022-08-10 13:01:00 EDT Expires: 2022-08-10 13:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Albemarle; Augusta; Nelson The National Weather Service in Sterling Virginia has issued a * Severe Thunderstorm Warning for Northeastern Nelson County in central Virginia Southwestern Albemarle County in central Virginia Southeastern Augusta County in western Virginia * Until 145 PM EDT. * At 101 PM EDT, a severe thunderstorm was located over Wintergreen, or 11 miles south of Waynesboro, and is nearly stationary.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Badin Lake, Badin, Denton, Eldorado, Fish Tales Marina, Whip-O-Will Campground, Newsom, Pinehaven Marina, Ulah and High Rock Boat Dock Marina.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH
+IMPACT...Damaging winds will cause some trees and large branches to fall.
+This could injure those outdoors, as well as damage homes and vehicles.
+Roadways may become blocked by downed trees.
+Localized power outages are possible.
+Unsecured light objects may become projectiles. * Locations impacted include Wintergreen, Nellysford, Greenfield and Faber.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 YOU MAY ALSO LIKE